Search all sites near me now

 Lake Tūtira

-Tūtira Lake is popular for trout angling, and is regularly stocked by Hawke’s Bay Fish and Game.
-There are camp sites with basic amenities around the lake and in the Regional Park area, and its close proximity to Hawke’s Bay urban areas make the lakes a valued and well-used natural asset.
+Lake Tūtira is popular for trout angling and is regularly stocked by Hawke’s Bay Fish and Game.
+There are campsites with basic amenities around the lake and in the Regional Park area, and its proximity to Hawke’s Bay urban areas makes the lakes a valued and well-used natural asset.

 Lake Summary